 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed six cultural scripts that influence a shooter’s decision to commit a violent act.
-These six scripts are, changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.
+In the last section, we discussed six cultural scripts that influence a shooter’s decision to commit a violent act.
+These six scripts are changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.

 The first aspect is summed up by Stacey Hunt, a classmate of Mitchell Johnson.
 Stacey indicated that she had heard Mitchell referring to violent acts before the event.
 Stacey stated that Mitchell had talked about having a list, and that, "everybody was going to pay.
 But he didn’t say that he was going to go and pull the fire alarm, get everyone outside and shoot them, you know?
 He was going around bragging like any other kid would when they were mad."
 Clearly Stacey, like her classmates, attributed nothing out of the ordinary to such violent threats, rather normalizing them as a common expression of frustration and anger.

-Children who are identified as ‘tattletales’ face severe social sanctions, and are frequently popular targets for physical violence.
-Are your currently treating a student or know of a student who is being harassed for being gay?
+Children who are identified as "tattletales" face severe social sanctions, and are frequently popular targets for physical violence.
+Are you currently treating a student or know of a student who is being harassed for being gay?
 Does this student have the potential for violence?

 The desire to avoid betraying a friend is also a factor in obeying the adolescent code.
 A student may fear the loss of a friendship enough to merit not telling a school official that a friend had brought a weapon to school.
 A friend of Michael Carneal’s who observed him bringing a gun to school indicated he was unwilling to tell someone because he did not want to get his friend in trouble.